 - A. The purpose of this policy is to establish a citywide standard and procedure regarding travel allowances and reimbursements for employees engaged in approved professional development or conducting Morgan City business. - B. It is the policy of Morgan City Corporation to: - 1.
 Pay for all reasonable expenses incurred by employees who travel for the purpose of City business.
-Travel must have a clear City business purpose and comply with budgetary guidelines. - 2.
-Require all travel to professional activities, outside Morgan City, to be worthwhile to those attending and beneficial to Morgan City. - 3.
-City Travel Request Form must be submitted by the employee to the City Manager for approval BEFORE registering for trainings and conferences at least 4 weeks in advance, when possible.
-Approval signatures must then be obtained within budgetary guidelines.
+Travel must have a clear City business purpose and comply with budgetary guidelines.

+- 2. Require all travel to professional activities, outside Morgan City, to be worthwhile to those attending and beneficial to Morgan City. - 3.
+City Travel Request A Travel Authorization Form must be submitted by the employee to the City Manager for approval BEFORE registering for trainings and conferences at least 4 weeks in advance, when or as soon as possible.
+Approval signatures must then be obtained within budgetary guidelines. - 4.
 The City Treasurer will put travel reimbursements into the payroll following travel. - C. Procedures